-PanShaper‘s interface is very well-organized and it’s sleek great design with a few highlighted colors make it intuitive and easy to navigate.
+PanShaper‘s interface is very well-organized and its sleek great design with a few highlighted colors makes it intuitive and easy to navigate.

 The graph on the left side shows the audio that is being manipulated.
-By double-clicking and dragging I can add and move points with in the panning curve.
-Left clicking on them will the point while right clicking allows me to cycle through a selection of curvature settings.
-By right clicking somewhere in the background of the graph I can select all points at once, and then drag them around together or stretch them.
+By double-clicking and dragging I can add and move points within the panning curve.
+Left-clicking on them will be the point while right-clicking allows me to cycle through a selection of curvature settings.
+By right-clicking somewhere in the background of the graph I can select all points at once, and then drag them around together or stretch them.